Battle of Chuam-ni

-The Battle of Chuam-ni was a battle fought between 14–17 February 1951, at Chuam-ni, South Korea, as part of the Chinese People's Volunteer Army (PVA) Third Offensive towards Wonju during the Korean War.
+The Battle of Chuam-ni was fought between 14–17 February 1951, at Chuam-ni, South Korea, as part of the Chinese People's Volunteer Army (PVA) Third Offensive towards Wonju during the Korean War.
 The battle was for control of the supply line Route 24.

 Background

 Due to insufficient strength in troop numbers, a gap of about 12 mi between the US 1st Battalion, 9th Infantry Regiment and the 23rd Regimental Combat Team.
 The PVA having become aware of the gap, prepared to exploit the gap in its offensive on Wongju.
 On 12 February 1st Battalion, 9th Infantry Regiment manning positions upon Hill 444 4 mi east of Chip'yong-ni were attacked by two PVA battalions and was withdrawn to positions northwest of Wonju.
 During the morning of the 13 February, air observers noted PVA troop movements towards the gap toward the US 2nd Infantry Division's 2nd Reconnaissance Company east of Chuam-ni.

 The 2nd Reconnaissance Company having been sent out to patrol Route 24 in the gap in the defensive line around Wongju, were reinforced with L Company, 9th Infantry Regiment at 12:00 on 13 February.
 Almost immediately they were attacked by PVA from the northeast, which was repulsed.
 The PVA then tried to encircle the two companies bringing about the withdrawal of the companies to a blocking position on Route 24 at Chuam-ni.